mariano/li3_doctrine2/README.md

 ));
 ```

-And then you would the `createEntityManager` connection option in the
+And then you would use the `createEntityManager` connection option in the
 connection defied in `app/config/connections.php` to implement the callable that
 enables the behaviors: